Are you planning a visit to Lithuania’s second city and are wondering what to do in Kaunas?

 Kaunas Castle

 It is free to walk the grounds and park outside of the castle, but there is an entry fee.
-It can be worth touring the castle as it offers a fascinating history of the city throughout time and there is also an art gallery in the largest tower, making it a great option if the weather isn’t cooperating with a stroll in the park!
+I suggest spending the time to tour the castle as it offers a fascinating history of the city throughout time and there is also an art gallery in the largest tower, making it a great option if the weather isn’t cooperating with a stroll in the park!

 Museum of the History of Lithuanian Medicine and Pharmacy